JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 Defining a method with the

-static keyword allows it to be called on a class without creating an object instance.
-JavaScript doesn’t support static properties in the same way as other languages, but it is possible to add properties to the class definition (a
+ES6 doesn’t support static properties in the same way as other languages, but it is possible to add properties to the class definition itself.
+For example, the

-Dog class can be adapted to retain a count of how many dog objects have been created:
+Human class can be adapted to retain a count of how many human objects have been created:

-class Dog extends Animal {
+class Human extends Animal {

 constructor(name) {